-Express Script’s Medicare PDP formularies impose prior authorization and/or quantity limits on the majority of covered pharmacologic treatments for opioid addiction and overdose.
-These treatments are listed on Tiers 2 through 4 of the formularies, indicating that at least some non-nominal cost-sharing is required.

-As in the commercial contexts, the Express Scripts Medicare formulary does not include choline magnesium trisalicylate, indomethacin, meclofenamate, and nabumetone, all useful in a step therapy context.

 For an additional fee, Express Scripts now offers customers its Advanced Opioid Management Program.

 Even in this program, Express Scripts does not impose a three-day limit for first-time users dealing with acute pain; does not require step therapy prior to dispensing immediate-release opioids; and does not require prior authorization for immediate-release opioids.